gregrickaby/nextjs-github-pages/README.md

 ![screenshot](https://dl.dropbox.com/s/59p760lil6obvlr/Screenshot%202020-03-21%2010.17.34.png?dl=0)

-Here are the steps from my [worflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/master/.github/workflows/nodejs.yml):
+Here are the steps in plain English:

 1. Check out `/master` branch
 2. Setup Node LTS
-3. Get Yarn's cache from the last build
+3. Get Yarn's cache from the last build 🚀
 4. Build the app
 5. Deploy the app to `/github-pages` branch (using a the `ACTIONS_DEPLOY_KEY` you generated earlier).

-_For the deployment step, I'm using [Peaceiris's workflow](https://github.com/peaceiris/actions-gh-pages)._
+Here's the workflow in `.yml`

 ```yml
 # This workflow will do a clean install of node dependencies, build the source code and run tests across different versions of node